vectordotdev/vector/docs/DOCUMENTING.md

 ```

 > When the CI flag is on, then the checker will also run a CUE format validation step.
+> Also, note that when this flag on, CUE files might be modified.
+See `scripts/check-docs.sh` for details.

 #### Tips & tricks